 2. Account Merge Review Page

-Further building on the wireframes, I tried a few iterations of the Merge Review page.
-Collaborating with the Content Writers on the team, I ensured the messaging is clear and unambiguous.
+For the Merge Review page, I ensured the messaging is clear and unambiguous.

 The goal was to balance visual information with written information so that the users are not overwhelmed.